-If the Speaker is of the opinion that the matter proposed for discussion is in order, he shall ask the Member if he has the leave of the House to move the motion; and if any objection arises, he shall request the Members in favor of the leave being granted to rise in their seats.
+If the Chairman is of the opinion that the matter proposed for discussion is in order, he shall ask the Senator if he has the leave of the House to move the motion; and if any objection arises, he shall request the Senators in favor of the leave being granted to rise in their seats.
 Leave to make a motion shall be sought after Questions of Privilege, if any, and before any other business entered on the Orders of the Day is taken up.

-If less than majority of the Members present rise, the Speaker shall inform the Member that he does not have the leave of the House.
-If a majority of the present rises, the Speaker shall announce that leave is granted, and then, under Rule 113, the motion is taken up before the last Calling Attention Notice for discussion.
-The time taken on asking leave may not exceed half an hour.
+If less than one fourth of the total membership of the Senate rise, the Chairman shall inform the Senator that he does not have the leave of the House.
+However if one fourth or more of the total rises, the Chairman shall announce that leave is granted, and then, under Rule 77, the motion is taken up as the last item for discussion.